Policy and Resolutions

 Annual Conference Resolutions

-Cal Cities’ annual conference resolutions process is one way that city officials can directly participate in the development of Cal Cities policy.
-The deadline to submit resolutions was July 9.
+Every year at the Annual Conference and Expo, Cal Cities convenes a member-driven Resolutions process and General Assembly, which is is one way that city officials can directly participate in the development of Cal Cities policy.
+The deadline to submit Resolutions for the 2023 Resolutions process is July 22.

-The Cal Cities president refers resolutions to Cal Cities policy committees for review and recommendation to the General Resolutions Committee (GRC).
-The GRC consists of representatives from each division, department, policy committee, and individuals appointed by the Cal Cities president.
-If the GRC approves the resolution, or if the resolution was approved by a policy committee but not by the GRC, the resolution is next considered by the General Assembly.
-Should a resolution be disapproved or referred back to a policy committee or the proponent by both the policy committee and GRC, the resolution will not proceed to the General Assembly.
-The GRC may also amend the resolution, prior to moving it forward for consideration by the General Assembly.
+The Cal Cities president refers resolutions to Cal Cities policy committees for review and recommendation to the Resolutions Committee (RC).
+The RC consists of representatives from each caucus, division, department, policy committee, and individuals appointed by the Cal Cities president.
+If the RC approves the resolution, or if the resolution was approved by a policy committee but not by the RC, the resolution is next considered by the General Assembly.
+Should a resolution be disapproved or referred back to a policy committee or the proponent by both the policy committee and RC, the resolution will not proceed to the General Assembly.
+The RC may also amend the resolution, prior to moving it forward for consideration by the General Assembly.
 Resolutions approved by the General Assembly become Cal Cities policy.

-A letter, along with the voting delegate form, asking for the designation of voting delegates and alternatives is being mailed to all city managers and city clerks.
-The voting delegate packet is also available here.
+A letter, along with the Voting Delegate form, asking for the designation of Voting Delegates and alternatives is being mailed to all city managers and city clerks.
+The Voting Delegate packet will be sent to cities prior to the conference.

 For more information, please contact Meg Desmond.